alexbfree/thesis/src/chapter-10.md

 <span class="editnote">DE TABLIFY ALL THESE INSIGHTS</span>
 <span class="editnote">Notes on having insights here: Need to pull out lessons from the insights in Ch 9 – which will be presented in Ch 10.
 This PhD has been very well signposted and documented throughout – however, the conclusion felt very short by comparison to levels of detail in chapter summaries.
 There are so many fascinating takeaways from this work.
 Need to move some of that detail into the conclusion, to really help guide the reader on the key takeaways.
 The intro already did this to an extent but good to reiterate at the end of the journey too.This is reorganisation by pulling from ‘Insights’, ‘Contributions’, other domains of PhD – it is a reordering of existing material you have. </span>

-### Design Insight 1: Life Information makes Data Relatable
+### Principle 1: Life Information makes Data Relatable

 | **<a name="insight-1">INSIGHT 1</a>: Life Information makes Data Relatable** |
 |:---------------------------------------|